olubiyiontheweb/olubiyiontheweb/README.md

 ### Hi there, I'm Oluwatosin Olubiyi 👋

-I'm sure you're already wondering what I do?
+I'm sure you're already wondering what I do.
 So here is a breakdown.

 I'm a software developer and computer vision engineer.
 I'm passionate about building quality applications for the web and mobile devices.